wupengyang1995/MC-MetaPainting-Mod/README.md

 # MC-MetaPainting-Mod

 the mod that you can load the image for url  or local path into minecraft.
+[Download Mod](https://github.com/wupengyang1995/MC-MetaPainting-Mod/releases/tag/20200919)

 `/createMetaPainting + url`